 Yes, designer food packaging can still be recycled.
 In fact, basic packaging from your average takeaway is most likely made from harmful plastic.

 A tip for consumers deciding to buy: a brand is less likely to put its name on something if it would be ashamed of its impact on the environment.
-In this sense, designer food packaging is more likely to be 100% recyclable, biodegradable and compostable (but always check for certified UK recycling symbols to make sure).
+In this sense, branded food packaging is more likely to be 100% recyclable, biodegradable and compostable (but always check for certified UK recycling symbols to make sure).

 By using different packaging materials for food, such as the Ingeo™ PLA Bioplastic used in our biodegradable coffee cups, we can create food packaging that is 100% recyclable.
 We use vegetable-based inks to print bespoke designs on these cups (and various other products in our range) so that designer food packaging can blend seamlessly with caring for the environment.